learn-co-curriculum/dsc-evaluation-metrics/README.md

 # Evaluation Metrics

 ## Introduction

-In this lesson, you'll learn about common **_Evaluation Metrics_** used to quantify the performance of classifiers!
+In this lesson, you'll learn about common **_evaluation metrics_** used to quantify the performance of classifiers!

 ## Objectives